wp-document-revisions/wp-document-revisions/docs/CONTRIBUTING.md

 [Open an issue](https://github.com/benbalter/wp-document-revisions/issues/new) which describes the feature you would like to see, why you want it, how it should work, etc.

+## Ways to Contribute

+* **Everyone** - Jump in and answer questions in [the support forums](http://wordpress.org/support/plugin/wp-document-revisions), or help expand the projects [documentation](https://github.com/benbalter/WP-Document-Revisions/tree/master/docs) to make it easier for other users to get started
+* **Users** - download the latest [development version](https://github.com/benbalter/WP-Document-Revisions/) of the plugin, and [submit bug/feature requests](https://github.com/benbalter/WP-Document-Revisions/issues).
+* **Non-English Speaking Users** - [Contribute a translation](https://crowdin.com/project/wordpress-document-revisions) using the Crowdin web interface - no technical knowledge required.
+* **Developers** - [Fork the development version](https://github.com/benbalter/WP-Document-Revisions/) and submit a pull request, especially for any [known issues](https://github.com/benbalter/WP-Document-Revisions/issues?direction=desc&amp;sort=created&amp;state=open)

 ## Your first contribution